 Meanwhile, conservative estimates suggest that 30% of our interactions with smart devices will be through “conversations” by 2019.
 It’s safe to say that the technology is coming and it’s coming fast – especially when you consider how quickly Artificial Intelligence is evolving.
 The challenge for us is to find ways to ensure the UX is concise and enjoyable, providing users with meaningful interactions they both need and want.

 But we shouldn’t just limit our thinking to chatbots and personal assistants when we think of a UI.
 In fact, we could take things a lot further.
 Take Fitbits and Apple Watches: these wearable technologies bridge the gap between the physical and the digital.
-In coming years, how can we explore different user experiences using this tech as a starting point?
+In the coming years, how can we explore different user experiences using this tech as a starting point?

 If you haven’t heard, there’s a new form of banking in town: it’s called open banking.
 This is the democratisation of banking that puts the power back in the hands of the saver.
 It’s about control and about finding the deals that are right for you.